cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 ### Query Commands

-[Queries](./messages-and-queries.md) allow users to gather information about the application or network state; they are routed by the application and processed by the module in which they are defined.
+[Queries](./messages-and-queries.md#queries) allow users to gather information about the application or network state; they are routed by the application and processed by the module in which they are defined.
 Query commands typically have their own `query.go` file in the module `x/moduleName/client/cli` folder.
 Like transaction commands, they are specified in getter functions and have the prefix `GetCmdQuery`.
-Here is an example of a query command from the nameservice module:
+Here is an example of a query command from the [nameservice module CLI](https://cosmos.network/docs/tutorial/cli.html#queries):

 ```go
 func GetCmdWhois(queryRoute string, cdc *codec.Codec) *cobra.Command {